PlayQ4/Issues/README.md

 ---

-### If you still believe that your issue belongs within the scope of this repository, please click [here](https://github.com/PlayQ4/issues/issues/new) to create a new issue.
+### If you still believe that your issue belongs within the scope of this repository, please click [here](https://github.com/PlayQ4/issues/issues/new) to create a new issue or head to the **issues** tab of this repository.

 # Thank you!